segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 One option, if you don't want to use any bundled 3rd-party tools, is to use our browserify'd [analytics-node](https://github.com/segmentio/analytics-node) package.

 ### Bundle size

-Segment's own javascript snippet has minimal impact on the size of the pages and will only increase the page size by ~1.1KB.
-The snippet then asynchronously requests and loads the main Segment javascript bundle (`analytics.min.js`).
-This file is a customized bundle containing your settings, and the code needed to load your enabled integrations, therefore, the size of the `analytics.min.js` can vary depending on the number and type of enabled integrations.
-Without any integrations,  the size of the `analytics.min.js` is ~62KB.
-Enabling integrations will slightly increase the size of this file.
+Segment's javascript snippet ([Analytics.js](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/)) has minimal impact on the size of the pages, and only increases the page size by about 1.1KB.

+However, the snippet then asynchronously requests and loads a customized javascript bundle (`analytics.min.js`), which contains the code and settings needed to load your device-mode destinations.
+Because of this, the file size can vary depending on how many and which destinations you enable.
+Without any destinations, the `analytics.min.js` file is  about 62KB.
+Each time you enable a destination, it can slightly increase the size of this file.

 ## Retries